 650 KILOMETRES OF HIKING HEAVEN

-Hiking is not just the latest trend – it's also healthy and has a positive effect on the body and mind.
+Hiking is not just trendy – it's also healthy and has a positive effect on the body and mind.
 Hiking is a moderate form of exercise that strengthens the cardiovascular, immune and respiratory systems, as well as joints and bones.
 It also brings blood pressure and blood sugar levels down while gently, yet effectively, toning muscles.
 The feel-good hormone serotonin, and the happiness hormone dopamine, also have tangible feel-good effects.